keomony/CV/README.md

 ## Keomony Khun

-I am a full stack Ruby developer specializing in Ruby, Rails, Javascript, and jQuery.
-I did a Computer Science Degree and worked as a web developer in various organisations in Cambodia.
+I am a full stack developer specializing in Ruby, Rails, Javascript, and jQuery.
+I did a Computer Science Degree and worked as a web developer in various organizations in Cambodia.
 I am passionate about technology and love solving problems.
 After deciding to get back to work after 5 years of childcare, I started teaching myself Ruby.

 In November 2016, I enrolled in Makers Academy, Europe's leading developer Bootcamp.
 The Bootcamp has been a fantastic experience for me!
 Firstly I am amazed at what I have learned and can now create using Ruby and JavaScript.
 In addition, I learned many software development best practices, including Agile methodologies, XP values, and object-oriented design principles.

-My goal is to continue to my development in a team with a focus on individual growth and community.
+I am looking to join a focused and driven team which emphasizes individual development and contributing to the community.

-Working for a team with a moral purpose is my goal - I would welcome the chance to meet and demonstrate my passion to you.

 ## Skills